-In the early stages of brainstorming this new seasonal food series (which came out of conversations with Megan Saynisch and Kim O'Donnel, both of who — I'm happy to say — will be contributing posts to it soon), my thoughts were on seasonal vegetables.
-Meat has seasons too, but with the advent of modern agriculture – and freezers – today, all manner of meat products are available year round.
+In the early stages of brainstorming this seasonal food series, our thoughts were on seasonal vegetables.
+Meat has seasons too, but with the advent of modern agriculture - and freezers - today, all manner of meat products are available year round.
 Most of us still do think of certain animal products at certain times of year, but usually in relation to holidays (eggs in April, turkey in November, etc).
-So with Memorial Day weekend approaching, it’s time for a post about burgers.
+So with Memorial Day weekend approaching, it's time for a post about burgers.

 Estimates vary, but Americans put back at least several billion of them each year (a quick internet search shows 13 and 14 billion as the most common approximations).
-Patty contents vary; Burger King offers a veggie burger these days, and fancier burger joints like NYC’s Bareburger offer exotic meats like elk, ostrich and bison.
-But the majority are still made from ground beef, a product that has taken a major beating in the press this year with massive consumer outcry over “lean finely processed beef” (more widely known as “pink slime”) that led to the recent shutdown of three plants that produced the questionable product.
+Patty contents vary; many fast food joints offer veggie burgers these days, and fancier burger joints like NYC's Bareburger offer exotic meats like elk, ostrich and bison.
+But the majority are still made from ground beef, a product that took a major beating in the press a few years back, with massive consumer outcry over "lean finely processed beef" (more widely known as "pink slime") that led to the shutdown of three plants that produced the questionable product.
 Will the ick factor kill Americans' burger fetish?
 Not likely.
-So let’s take a look at one of the world’s favorite foods.
+So let's take a look at one of the world's favorite foods.

 The origin of the hamburger, like that of most peasant food, is not easy to track.
 It's been linked to invading Mongols carrying raw meat under their saddles as they rode long distances, thus tenderizing it.
 It's said that tenderized beef spread from there to Russia, and eventually Germany (Hamburg, as you may have guessed).
 But the modern burger is better known as an American food, and it's said to have been popularized in the 18th century in New York cafés, where it was served to attract sailors who'd spent time in one of Germany's popular ports, including (right again!)
 Hamburg.